Biomedical Sensors Laboratory

 Environmental Quality: Here we are working in partnership with the local community to measure air quality around School’s in Coventry to understand the level of exposure and to use this information to inform behavioural change.

-Medical Diagnostics: We are working with clinical collaborators within the NHS to diagnose disease based on odours from human waste, be it urine, stool, swabs or breath – focussing mainly on cancer and infection.
+Medical Diagnostics: We are working alongside clinical collaborators within the NHS to implement improved disease diagnosis based on odours from human waste, be it urine, stool, swabs or breath – focussing mainly on cancers and infectious diseases.

-Olfactory Display: We are working on developing olfactory displays – sometimes call “Smell speakers” digital devices that can release odours in a controlled way with and without sound and vision.
+Olfactory Display: We are working on developing olfactory displays, sometimes called “smell speakers”; digital devices that can release odours in a controlled way with and without sound and vision.
+Currently, one of these speakers is in use at the Shakespeare museum in Stratford-upon-Avon, replicating the smell of the roses from Shakespeare's cottage.

 News